virtual-labs/exp-flexural-strength-test-iitd/experiment/procedure.md

 **Failure load**

 7. The maximum load applied shall then be recorded.
-Theappearance of concrete and any unusual features in the type of failure shall also be noted.
+The appearance of concrete and any unusual features in the type of failure shall also be noted.

 <br>